Valentino (1977 film): Home media

+Reception

 Box office

 The film topped the British box-office for two weeks, but was not a hit in America.

 Critical response

 Valentino garnered mixed reviews from film critics.
 Janet Maslin of The New York Times praised the performance of Caron, but felt that Nureyev "has trouble delivering snappy patter with much conviction", and that Phillips, though " suitably steely-eyed", lacked authenticity.
 However, Maslin praised the film's visuals as "extremely handsome".

 However, The Village Voice called the film "so embarrassingly and extensively bad that it achieves a kind of excruciating consistency with the rest of his [Russell's] career."
 Charles Champlin of the Los Angeles Times dismissed the film as "superficial and silly".
 Although Gene Siskel of the Chicago Tribune gave a three-star rating to the film, sensing that it was a critique of the Hollywood studio machine, he noted that it suffered from what he felt was Russell's apparent dislike and disregard for Valentino.
 Bob Groves of the Buffalo Courier-Express praised Nureyev's performance in the title role, and noted that "his dignity and sense of humor remained intact" throughout; he also liked the writing and a few scenes despite noting that "many are there for exploitative shock value".